OpenVidu/openvidu-loadtest/aws/README.md

 `EC2Instance-ElastestBrowsers.yaml`: Cloudformation template will launch and configure an AWS EC2 instance ready to launch an Internet Browser (Google Chrome).

+`Cloudformation-sut.yaml`: Cloudformation template to deploy the _Subject under test_.

 `createAMI.sh`: Script to deploy the CloudFormation and building an Amazon Machine Image (AMI).
 You can use the AMI to launch several browsers.

 `browserProvider.sh`: Once you have an AMI with the browser you can use this script to provide instances with a browser inside ready to test the app.